The Ultimate List of Mystery Books for 2024

 While the main portion of this story features 3 code breakers at Bletchley during WWII, one of the main characters is dating Prince Philip.
 You know, the same Prince Philip who eventually marries the queen?

 It’s a dual-timeline story and one of those storylines is set against the backdrop of Philip’s wedding to QE2.
-Plus it’s a Kate Quinn royal novel, so the writing and story are both top-notch.
-This choice from mystery books about WWII is a must-read.

 The thing I love about Susan Elia MacNeal is that she doesn’t make the females in her series meek.
 She puts them center stage in the middle of the war; solving mysteries, spying, fighting, and the like.